kroliktm/sql-portfolio-classicmodels/README.md

 # Classic Models – SQL Data Analysis Portfolio
+## Executive Summary

+This project analyzes sales data from the Classic Models database using SQL to identify key revenue drivers and business insights.

+Key findings:
+- Revenue is highly concentrated among a small group of customers.
+- Product performance varies significantly, with some products generating high revenue and others showing little or no sales.
+- Sales are geographically concentrated: the top 9 countries generate approximately 81% of total company revenue (Pareto effect).
+- Monthly sales trends reveal periods of stronger and weaker performance, useful for identifying seasonality.

+The project demonstrates practical SQL skills, including joins, aggregations, window functions, and business-oriented analysis.

 This project is a SQL-based data analysis of the Classic Models sample database.
 The goal of the project is to practice real-world data analyst skills such as: